-As of June 30, 2012, the District had investments with STAR Ohio with a carrying balance of \$88,132 and an Invesco STIT Government and Agency Money Market Mutual fund with a balance of \$1,264,715.
+As of June 30, 2013, the District had investments with STAR Ohio with a carrying balance of \$485,394 and an Invesco STIT Government and Agency money market mutual fund with a balance of \$16,478.

 STAR Ohio carries a rating of AAAm by Standard and Poor's.
-The District has no investment policy dealing with investment credit risk beyond the requirements in state statutes.
+The District has no investment policy dealing with investment credit risk beyond the requirements of State statute.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2012 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2013 (CONTINUED)